Schools & Youth Groups Outreach Programme

 1) Bee hives permanently on the school site.

-Since 2008 we have helped 7 schools (4 primary and 3 secondary) and a nature reserve to establish honey bee colonies on their premises.
+Since 2008 we have helped more than a dozen schools (both primary and secondary) and a nature reserve to establish honey bee colonies on their premises.
 This requires considerable sustained input from school staff, and should not be undertaken without careful planning.
 There must be beekeeper training, adequate site preparation (including security), regular colony management through the year, plus a budget for both set-up and operating costs.
 New equipment and suitable protective clothing is not cheap.

 In return the bees can provide an excellent and exciting resource that links to all aspects of the curriculum, not just environmental studies.
 Beekeeping has also proved particularly attractive to some pupils who find indoor classroom learning difficult.